slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Being rich is being fulfilled.

 Money is a tool.
 It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to more freedom and happiness.

+> *'A problem that can be solved with money is not really a problem.' -- Kevin Kelly*

 > *'We don’t make movies to make money; We make money to make more movies.' -- Walt Disney*